 Schools with Orthotics and Prosthetics Programs: How to Choose

-Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring braces that correct the body and artificial limbs.
+Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring artificial limbs and body braces.
 Master's degree programs are available at some colleges and universities throughout the U.S. that prepare individuals for careers as orthotists and prosthetists, and a few schools offer undergraduate degrees for technicians.
 All 50 states have licensing requirements for orthotists and prosthetists.

 How to Select an Orthotic and Prosthetic School